nahuelsgk/ichnaea-pfc-nahuel/www/documentation/Installation/Installation.md

 php app/console doctrine:fixtures:load --append

 c) Extra: Insert the data into dabatase.
 The file to insert into the database: www/documentation/Installation/DefaultData/raw_fixtures.sql
-Warning: consider to update the field owner_id of the table matrix to an existing user.
+Warning: The owner of the matrix is admin
-"update matrix set owner_id=1 where id=14;"